South Korea secure 2022 World Cup place

 Ecuador, in third, were held to a 1-1 draw by fifth-placed Peru, while Uruguay secured a convincing 4-1 win over Venezuela to move fourth.

-New Tottenham Hotspur midfielder Rodrigo Betancur was among Uruguay's goalscorers, with Edinson Cavani, Luis Suarez and Giorgian de Arrascaeta joining him on the scoresheet.
+New Tottenham Hotspur midfielder Rodrigo Bentancur was among Uruguay's goalscorers, with Edinson Cavani, Luis Suarez and Giorgian de Arrascaeta joining him on the scoresheet.

 Chile beat Bolivia 3-2 to make up ground on their rivals and improve their hopes of qualification.